05 Oct Changes Ahead for How You Order CLUE Reports – Are You Ready?

 If part of your duties, as a real estate agent involves performing due diligence prior to real estate closings, the news that follows should interest you.
 Indeed, this can tremendously impact the way that you conduct closings, as well as how you interact with each party involved in the real estate transaction so continue reading to ensure that you’re prepared.

 Effective December 1, 2015, C.L.U.E.
 Home Seller’s Disclosure Reports will no longer be available through Natural Hazard Disclosure (NHD) companies.
 However, homeowners will still be able to purchase them directly from LexisNexis.

 The Intrinsic Value Contained in C.L.U.E.
 Reports

-If you’re a new real estate agent or have never had to order a C.L.U.E.
-Report for your clients, in a nutshell, the report contains a seven year history of insurance claims that the property owner has filed against the property.
+If you’re a new real estate agent or have never had to order C.L.U.E.
+Reports for your clients, in a nutshell, the report contains a seven year history of insurance claims that the property owner has filed against the property.
 The information contained in the consumer files is made available subject to the free disclosure requirement.

 Among the types of claims against the property that the C.L.U.E.
 Report discloses include weather-related losses, fires, theft, vandalism, water damage and others.

 Here are a few reasons that these reports have become such an integral part of real estate closings:

 - C.L.U.E.
 Reports provide a seven year history of loss reported to insurance companies regarding a specific property.

 - Buyers tend to gain a sense of security after reviewing C.L.U.E.
 Reports because they disclose any potential problems that could impact the availability of homeowners insurance and adversely impact the viability of their real estate purchase.

 - Sellers also derive benefits from C.L.U.E.
 Reports because they allow for transparency–without their personal or confidential information being disclosed.